Morley finite element analysis for fourth-order elliptic equations under a semi-regular mesh condition: Application to stream function formulation

 For a sufficiently smooth function $f$, the R.H.S. of \eqref{mod=10b} cannot be replaced with

 Because we have

-where $n_T := (n_T^{(1)} , n_T^{(2)})^T$ and the second term on the R.H.S. of \eqref{mod=10c} does not generally vanish.
+where $n_T := (n_T^{(1)} , n_T^{(2)}){^{\top}}$ and the second term on the R.H.S. of \eqref{mod=10c} does not generally vanish.

-The following inequality is the starting point for the error analysis of the modified Morley FEM \eqref{mod=10}: \begin{lem} Let $\psi \in H^3(\Omega) \cap H^2_0(\Omega)$ be the solution to the fourth-order elliptical problem \eqref{stream2}.
+The following inequality is the starting point for the error analysis of the modified Morley FEM \eqref{mod=10}: \begin{lem} Let $\psi \in H^3(\Omega) \cap H^2_0(\Omega)$ be the solution to the fourth-order {elliptic} problem \eqref{stream2}.
 Let $\psi_h^{**} \in V_{h0}^M$ be an approximate solution to \eqref{mod=10}.
-First, it holds that
+Then, it holds that

 \end{lem}

 \begin{pf*} The proof is standard.

 \end{pf*}